General FAQs

 What does GRID Alternatives' International Program (formerly Power to the People) do?

-GRID Alternatives’ International Program addresses a critical energy access gap in communities in Nicaragua, Nepal and Mexico by bringing solar power to underserved people and mission-aligned organizations including solar for homes, health centers, small businesses, orphanages and schools, and community water projects.
-We also install improved cook stoves for rural homes in Nicaragua.
-We work in communities that are not served by the electrical grid, installing stand-alone photovoltaic systems and microgrids that deliver clean, reliable electricity and bring grid-tied solar systems to partners in more urban areas.
+GRID Alternatives’ International Program works in Mexico, Nepal, Nicaragua and Puerto Rico to build community-powered solutions to advance economic and environmental justice through renewable energy.
+We bringing solar power to underserved people and mission-aligned organizations including solar for homes, small businesses and community-serving buildings.
+We install stand-alone photovoltaic systems and microgrids in off-grid communities that deliver clean, reliable electricity and we install grid-tied solar systems in urban areas that benefit low-income people.
 The solar systems provide reliable electricity, remove obstacles to sustainable growth, and create economic opportunities for families and communities.
 Our community-centric approach puts the needs of the community first and engages residents in the process from start to finish so the systems stay in productive use for the long-term.

-Which parts of Nicaragua, Nepal, and Mexico do you work in?
+Which parts of Nicaragua, Nepal, Mexico and Puerto Rico do you work in?

-In Nicaragua we have installed solar systems in the departments of Boaco, Chontales, Matagalpa, Estelí, Río San Juan, Granada, Rivas, and Jinotega.
-We cluster solar projects in the same general area so maintenance and site visits are easier.
+In Nicaragua we have installed solar systems in the departments of Boaco, Chontales, Matagalpa, Estelí, Río San Juan, Granada, Managua, Masaya, Rivas, and Jinotega.
 In Nepal, we have installed solar systems in the districts of Sindhupalchok, Nuwakot, Gorkha, Bardiya, Jumla and Chitwan.
-In Mexico, we work in Northern Baja Califonia.
+In Mexico, we work in Baja Califonia.
+In Puerto Rico we provide solar workforce training in the municipality of Juncos.

 How do you select your projects?